 Digital technologies are ubiquitous and felt throughout the manufacturing value chain.
 R&D, supply chain, operations, warehousing, distribution, and transportation all have seen digital transformation change the way work is done.
 These technologies do not just disrupt business models; they can also transform how work is completed.

-For example, technology today allows partners throughout the supply chain to interact, using the same data in real time to pinpoint problems and solutions.
+For example, information technology today allows partners throughout the supply chain to interact, using the same real-time data to pinpoint problems and solutions.
 Remote employees, working on multiple devices and in different time zones, can access data and interact in ways that were not feasible just a few years ago.
-By allowing designers, suppliers, operations managers, and distribution leaders to work together, efficiencies can be gained that dramatically improve efficiency and reduce downtime.
+By allowing designers, suppliers, operations managers, and distribution leaders to work together, dramatic efficiencies can be gained that reduce downtime.

 Tools and trends in digital manufacturing